-Theory of operation
+Theory of Operation

-The HDSP211XS Programmable Display is designed to work with all major microprocessors.
+The PDSP188X Display is designed to work with all major microprocessors.
 Data entry is via an eight bit parallel bus.
 Three bits of address route the data to the proper digit location in the RAM.
 Standard control signals like WR and CE allow the data to be written into the display.

 D0-D7 data bits are used for both Character RAM and control word data input.
 A3 acts as the mode selector.
 If A3=1, character RAM is selected.
 Then input data bit D7 will determine whether input data bits D0-D6 is ASCII coded data (D7=0) or UDC data (D7=1).
-See section on UDC Address Register and RAM.
+See section on "UDC Address Register and UDC RAM" (page 10).